Saint Francis of Assisi and the Custos of the Holy Land

 What else do they do in the Holy Land?

-Franciscan schools function in cities such as Jerusalem, Nazareth, Bethlehem and Jericho, while other notable work of the Franciscans includes the management of pilgrim guest houses, and pilgrim information centers.
-Direct charitable works for both the local Christian and Muslim peoples of the Holy Land have always been a part of the mission of the Franciscans, as well as archaeological research and historical documentation of the Holy Land.
-One of the most recent projects of the Franciscan Custos has been the creation of a multi-media interpretive display at the 3rd Station of the Via Dolorosa.
-A museum of the history of the Franciscan Custos in the Holy Land is at present being developed at St. Saviour Monastery, with many more initiatives being prepared and planned by the monks and laity of this unique body of the Catholic Church.
+Among the most recent projects of the Franciscan Custos is a multimedia interpretive display at the 3rd Station of the Via Dolorosa.
+A museum of the history of the Franciscan Custos in the Holy Land is being developed at St. Saviour Monastery, with many additional initiatives planned by the monks and laity of this remarkable body of the Catholic Church.

 The 3rd Station of the Via Dolorosa

-The Tau Symbol, a T-shaped form of the cross, is one of the best-known symbols of the Franciscans, and is used throughout the Holy Land by monastics and laity alike.
-Hardly a Catholic Church in the Holy Land, be it Franciscan, Latin Patriarchal, or one of the many religious communities of Orders, does not have a statuette or image of Saint Francis somewhere on display.
-Catholic homes and businesses regularly keep an image of Saint Francis alongside Christ and the Virgin Mary.
+The Tau symbol, a T shaped form of the cross, is among the best known marks of the Franciscans and is used throughout the Holy Land by monastics and laity alike.
+Scarcely a Catholic church in the Holy Land , Franciscan, Latin Patriarchal, or one of the many religious communities , is without a statuette or image of Saint Francis.
+Catholic homes and businesses across the region keep an image of Saint Francis alongside Christ and the Virgin Mary.

-So when making a prayer to Saint Francis of Assisi in your home parish, setting up your olive wood Nativity crèche, or just staring out your back window into your garden and see your statue of the cloaked saint, remember to ask for his intercession to help you keep the Holy Land in your heart and mind throughout your day.
+So whether you are offering a prayer to Saint Francis of Assisi in your home parish, setting up your olive wood Nativity crèche, or gazing through your back window upon a statue of the cloaked saint, remember to ask for his intercession , that he may help you keep the Holy Land in your heart and mind throughout your day.